tonyjneufeld/tonyjneufeld.github.io/about.md

 permalink: /about/
 ---

-##### Living in the flat, cold, and dark part of Canada.
+##### Living in the *flat*, *cold*, and *dark* part of **Canada**.

 ---

-I am that person who is constantly coming up with lots of little project ideas.
+I am that person who is **constantly** coming up with lots of little project ideas.
 Whether that be ideas for apps, websites, games, businesses; whatever.
 I have them stored in the back of my mind.

 The problem is I never seems to get round to completing them, or even starting starting some of them for that matter.
-The list just grows bigger and bigger.
+The list just grows *bigger and bigger*.

 Not completing any of these ideas comes with a few problems:

 - I feel like I am a failure because I am not fully completing anything
 - I miss out on exploring cool ideas with potential

-The goal of this website is to explore these ideas, blog about life, and write about topics that interest me.
+The **purpose** of this website is ==to explore ideas, blog about life, and write about topics that interest me==.
 The intent of the site is enjoyment, and helping others if they find anything interesting or worthwhile.

 My life is: